zoometh/C14/neonet/index.md

 ##### **PhaseCode** {#mf.phasecode}

 The PhaseCode field provide a more precise archaeological context than the site name.
 It is useful for [**layer/structure C14 grouping**](#panel.calib.group).
-It could be:

-* the layer

-* the structure
+Most of the time, it correspond to an archaeological layer or structure

 <table class="table" style="font-size: 12px; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>